Perichore.com

 About

-The Halferne Expedition, like the rest of the series, can be read as a standalone novel, as part of a cycle of six, loosely-connected novels, or as part of a prequel series to something I may never get around to writing.
+The Halferne Expedition, like the rest of the series, can be read as a standalone novel, as part of a cycle of six loosely connected novels, or as part of a prequel series to something I may never get around to writing.
 This one was my NaNo 2023 win.
-I decided to take a bunch of books that I originally read in one sitting because I couldn’t put them down, and try to emulate that style.
-I think of it as “Arthur C. Clarke’s hard-SF imagines a Jules Verne grand adventure while Carl Jung guffaws philosophy from the corner of the room.”
-I fear it’s too obviously derivative of a couple of these influences and drastically needs to be rethought.
-Still, it was a fun win for NaNo.
+I decided to take a bunch of books that I originally read in one sitting because I couldn’t put them down and try to emulate that style.
+My elevator pitch would be “Arthur C. Clarke’s hard science fiction meets a Jules Verne adventure story while St. Thomas Aquinas guffaws about the nature of consciousness from the corner of the room.”

 Back Cover Blurb